keerthycodes/keerthycodes/README.md

  linkdIn:[https://www.linkedin.com/in/keerthy-r-7b557328a]

  # fun fact:
- i think iam quite boring idk what to put here but iam working on making this section cooler someday #nofunfacts
+ idk what to put here but someday i make this section cooler,not from chatgpt ofcourse
+ #nofunfacts